Index of Documentation for People Interested in Writing and/or Understanding the Linux Kernel¶

 Docs at the Linux Kernel tree¶

-The Sphinx books should be built with make {htmldocs | pdfdocs | epubdocs}
+The Sphinx books should be built with make {htmldocs | pdfdocs | epubdocs}.

 Name: linux/Documentation